 If you want:

-- easy company following
+- basic company following

-- less setup than enterprise CI platforms
+- easier setup than enterprise CI software

 Crayon / Klue